Lungs in situ

-What does it mean in situ?
+What does in situ mean?
 If we were to remove the anterior wall of the thorax without removing or altering any of the structures beneath it, we would see the lungs in their original place, or in situ.
 Examining the lungs in situ allows us to appreciate their normal anatomy, topography and relations with other structures of the thorax.

-Being located into the pleural cavities, the lungs are related with the mediastinum, diaphragm and bones of the thoracic cage.
-Hence, each lung has a mediastinal, diaphragmatic and costal surface.
-Note that the lungs don’t occupy the pleural cavities entirely.
-Thus, inferiorly and anteriorly there are two potential spaces called pleural recesses to which the pulmonary tissue does not extend (or extends only during a forced inspiration), called the costodiaphragmatic and costomediastinal recesses respectively.
+Inferior and anterior to the lungs are two potential spaces called pleural recesses to which the pulmonary tissue does not extend (or extends only during a forced inspiration), called the costodiaphragmatic and costomediastinal recesses, respectively.